- About us

 IAC will usually only be able to undertake an assessment of your suitability to adopt (often called the Home Study) if you live in the area of a Local Authority or Regional Adoption Agency which commissions IAC to provide that service for its residents.You may then wish to request an Information Pack for Intercountry Adoption through the Contact Us page.

 Adoption as a way to found or extend your family requires patience and persistence and deciding whether to consider domestic or intercountry adoption, and if the latter, which country, means gathering as much information as you can in the early stages.
 If you are unsure then consider looking at both and attending Information Sessions on both domestic and intercountry initially.
 Most prospective adopters find the Intercountry Adoption Information Sessions very helpful alongside contact with the Advice Line.
 If you have interested family members or friends IAC also runs an Information Days for Family and Friends which may be of interest once you have made your decision to pursue intercountry adoption.

 You may then wish to request an Initial Interview with a social worker to help in your decision making.
 Following this interview, and assuming that there were no contraindications to your eligibility either in the UK or with the country you wished to adopt from, IAC would send you a Registration of Interest Form.

-You would then commence the Approval Process.
-The link Approval Process briefly explains what is involved.
+You would then commence the Approval Process (see below).